 Again: The ideas ignored or promoted by the Times get people killed.
 So again: What’s behind the newspaper’s blind spot?

-Maybe, then, the newspaper’s coverage of Israel and the Palestinians serves as as a gateway drug, with what callous treatment of the world’s largest concentration of Jews eventually extending to Jews elsewhere.
+Maybe, then, the newspaper’s coverage of Israel and the Palestinians serves as as a gateway drug — its callous treatment of the world’s largest concentration of Jews eventually extends to Jews elsewhere.